escoolioinglesias/animatediff-cli-prompt-travel-silicon-experimental/README.md

 # It is recommended to specify a short length for the test run

 # generate(test run)
+# 16 frames
 animatediff stylize generate STYLYZE_DIR -L 16
+# 16 frames from the 200th frame
+animatediff stylize generate STYLYZE_DIR -L 16 -FO 200

+# If generation takes an unusually long time, there is not enough vram.
+# Give up large size or reduce the size of the context.

 # generate
 animatediff stylize generate STYLYZE_DIR